My wonderful friends at Eating Recovery Center reached out to me last month, asking to feature me an Eating Recovery Day writer.

 I have countless people and moments deserving of a recovery letter.
 How do I just pick one?
-But when it boils down to it, my journey began and continues on one solid foundation – embracing my imperfections.
+But when it boils down to it, my recovery journey began and continues on one solid foundation – embracing my imperfections.

 To my beloved imperfections,

 I first noticed you at ten years old.
 I went from being confident in my skin to seeing my stomach as ugly and imperfect.
 My hair was frizzy and I was weird and different.

 A few years later, I began odd exercise routines to ‘fix’ my imperfections, running in my room and vowing to ‘cut back’ the bad food.
 I saw my grades as markers on my worth, never good enough, never smart enough.